Your audience

 • Device properties

-• Named User IDs
+• Named user IDs

 See Segmenting your audience.

 Personalization — Customize message content for each individual user.
-Instead of sending “Hello!” to everyone, you can send “Hello, Sarah!” using the user’s first name Attribute.
+Instead of sending “Hello!” to everyone, you can send “Hello, Sarah!” using the user’s first name attribute.
 You can personalize:

 • Message text and subject lines